 If you're not sure that your current medicines are working to your satisfaction, we would recommend you review what you take with your GP.

-The ideal, healthy blood pressure is below 120 over 80 (120/80mmHg).
+The ideal, healthy blood pressure level is below 120 over 80 (120/80mmHg).
 This level of blood pressure lowers the chances of getting heart disease or having a stroke.

 Usually, adults in the UK have blood pressure between 120/80 and 140/90.
 So, if your blood pressure is higher than 120/80, you should take some steps to lower it (and also to stop it going up further).
 Exercise, keeping to a healthy weight, and having a healthy diet and lifestyle will all help to get your blood pressure back to normal.